andrefernandes/batch-liberty/README.md

 * JSR-352 batchlets (Spring-Batch 3 implementation, but could be any other)
-* Spring-Batch-Admin 1.3.0 as a convenient management console (check the "web" project)
+* Spring-Batch-Admin 1.3.0 as a convenient management console (check the "web" project) and REST API
+* Complimentary REST API for the services that Spring-Batch-Admin do not provide for JSR jobs (like "start" and "stop")
 * WebSphere Liberty Profile as a test local server.

 PLease note that WebSphere Liberty 8.5.x is a lightweight JEE 6 server that can be